jeffy893/riskrunners/economic-overture/README.md

 **Investment Recommendation: Execute Solidarity Short strategy while applying Coming in Hot principle for maximum effectiveness.**

-Generate by Gemini + Amazon Q from a 20 minute audio-recording and 100 clicks... wtf!
+Generate by Gemini + Amazon Q from a 20 minute audio-recording and 100 clicks...

+Jefferson Response:
+**"wtf! that's just, like, your opinion, man..."**